Mang Tootz moves out but keeps the flavors alive

 Embodying diskarte, Edwin started working in 1978 while he was still studying.
 He bartended for four years at the newly opened Silahis International Hotel on Roxas Boulevard, at the exclusive Playboy Club of Manila.

-In 1981, Mang Tootz and his colleagues joined the huge wave of overseas Filipino workers, landing jobs in the Middle East.
+In 1981, Edwin and his colleagues joined the huge wave of overseas Filipino workers, landing jobs in the Middle East.
 He entered the staff of a five-star hotel in Saudi Arabia as a server, and, in two months’ time, was already their maître d’hôtel.

 One day, two years into his tenure, he asked the hotel management to transfer him to the kitchen section.

-Gusto ko naman matuto magluto sa kusina kasi mayroon talaga akong pangarap na magtayo ng —” he paused for a moment, and continued slowly, “karinderya, food house, at parang restaurant na rin (I wanted to learn the ropes in the kitchen, because I have a dream to establish a karinderya, food house, and a restaurant of sorts).
+Gusto ko naman matuto magluto sa kusina kasi mayroon talaga akong pangarap na magtayo ng —” he paused for a moment then continued slowly, “karinderya, food house, at parang restaurant na rin (I wanted to learn the ropes in the kitchen, because I have a dream to establish a karinderya, food house, and a restaurant of sorts).

 Nahasa ako nang nahasa sa kusina (I was honed in the kitchen),” he said of his experience in the hotel kitchen.

-He eventually returned to the Philippines, returning to bartending on a luxury cruise ship.
-But after two more years, with his wife, his two young children, and a culinary dream waiting for him in the Philippines, he decided to stay in the Philippines for good.
+He eventually returned to the Philippines and then returned to bartending on a luxury cruise ship.
+But after two more years, with his wife, his two young children and a culinary dream waiting for him in the Philippines, he decided to stay in the Philippines for good.
 Thus, his career in the food business began.

 An innovative mind